statbiophys/bnabs_prob/README.md

 ### Summary

-The present code, companion of the manuscript *"Determining probabilities of HIV-1 bNAb development in healthy and chronically infected individuals"*, is conceptually divided in two sections:
+The present code, companion of the manuscript *"Probabilities of developing HIV-1 bNAb sequence features in uninfected and chronically infected individuals"*, is conceptually divided in two sections:

 1) `ig`, where we process B-Cell Receptor (BCR) repertoires from either healthy or chronically infected patientes, grouped into three cohorts: "healthy\_control", "hiv1", and "hcv".
 Sequences are firstly annotated through igBlast, then sorted and grouped by cohorts.
 Secondly, IGoR infers their recombination and evolution statistics, finally producing cohort-specific models.